dominikjung42/AIAlgorithmsAndApplications/README.md

 # Course Material for 'AI Algorithms and Applications with Python I + II'
 Hello!

 Thanks for your interest in my work and the topic *Artifical Intelligence in Information Systems*.
 In this repository you find my teaching and course material for the university course *AI Algorithms and Applications with Python*.
-Over the last years I have taught this course (or parts of it) at *Darmstadt University of Technology*.
-I try continuously to improve and update the material - so if you have any complaints, wishes, ideas or questions please feel free to contact me.
-If you are interested in general at data science and information systems you can also take a look at my other lectures (see <a href="https://github.com/dominikjung42?tab=repositories" target="_blank">here</a>).
+I teach this course since 2019 at *Darmstadt University of Technology*.
+The course gives an introductory survey of AI techniques in Python for master students with no or little experience to this subject.
+Prerequisites are basic programming skills, algorithms, and calculus.
+Some exposure to linear algebra and probability is a plus and will definitly help you.

 The course itself is organised in the following units: